 My dad woke up super early despite the 6 hour time difference and did his normal walking routine.
 It’s so funny, at one point I saw him post a photo of the Cathederal in the gothic quarter with the text “Guess where I am.”
 Even I was jealous when I saw it, and I am living here.
 Oh social media!

 I decided to spend the morning studying Spanish.
 Not one to want to just follow what we are learning in class, I decided I wanted to try and remember the most common verbs.
-That lead me to learning about the Magic Palice Memorize technique.
+That lead me to learning about the Memory Palice Memorize technique.

 Later in the day, I headed to the green committee at my kid’s school.
 I was running late so I took a taxi.
 I was frustrated as I was not able to direct the taxi driver as to the exact the route I wanted him to take, another push to keep working on the language asap!

 After the committee meeting was a Halloween party at the school.
 It was very similar to the party we had in the beginning of the year there except a lot more costumes.
 This time though, I felt a bit different.
 At the first party, I was more outgoing, trying to meet people, as I felt we were all on the same page being at a new parent event.
 Now, I felt we were more into our groups, with everyone talking to the people they knew.